shadownova12/render-hosting-example/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a simple HTML driven project used to help developers start hosting their own websites.
-This specific tutorial uses [render.com](https://render.com/) to host the webpage.
+This specific tutorial uses [render.com](https://render.com/) for hosting.
 Follow the instructions in the <a href="#getting-started">Getting Started</a> section to begin!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>